It's a well balanced type of skin that doesn't feel oily nor dry. The

 however not all oily skins present acne.
 This skin feels elastic and

-Combination skin, as its name implies, combines any two or all three skin types above in various segments of the face:
+Combination skin, as its name implies, combines any two or all three skin types — oily, dry and normal — segmented in different sometimes well defined areas of the face:

 Oily skin areas — usually what's known as the the T zone, (forehead, nose and chin).